JeffreysDA/PowerShell/Credential Creator/README (CredentialCreator).txt

 It is up to you how you store the key.
 Without it, the password stored in the Shared Credential cannot be accessed, but anyone who has access to the key can easily decrypt the Shared Credential that it goes to.

+ADDITIONAL OPTIONS:
+When creating credentials, there are two optional checkboxes that you can take advantage of.

+"Retain Encryption Key for additional Credential Creations" When checked, this option allows the Credential Creator to remember the randomly generated encryption key that gets created with the credential you are creating.
+  The Credential Creator then uses the same encryption key for each successive credential creation until you uncheck the box or close the credential creator.

+"Use an existing Encryption Key for Credential Creations" When checked, this option allows the Credential Creator to use a previously generated encryption key that you choose for the credential you are creating.
+  The Credential Creator then uses the same encryption key for each successive credential creation until you uncheck the box or close the credential creator.